-Marmo's team compared each model with physical measurements provided by the WAT design team.
-"The simulation results were astoundingly close to the physical measurements," comments Dan Anagnos, CTO at WAT.
+Dr. Brett Marmo, technical director of Xi Engineering, oversaw the results were astoundingly close to the physical measurements," comments Dan Anagnos, CTO at WAT.
 "That was probably the most exciting aspect, seeing the simulation come to life and knowing it was giving us an accurate picture of how the speaker would perform."

-⇒ FREEDOM AND FLEXIBILITY WITH A SIMULATION APP
+➡ FREEDOM AND FLEXIBILITYWITH A SIMULATION APP